 What to Do If You Have a Coyote in Your Yard

-- put garbage and compost in secure containers
+- Placing garbage and compost in secure containers

-- keep your small dog or cat on a leash or indoors
+- Keeping your small dog or cat on a leash or indoors

-- call a local wildlife center (sometimes they will relocate the coyote if it's in an urban area or appears to be juvenile)
+- Calling a local wildlife center (sometimes they will relocate the coyote if it's in an urban area or appears to be juvenile)